DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 #### DHCP

-Set some machine to use DHCP for its network setting.
+Set some machine to use DHCP for its network setting.</br>
 It should just work.

 You can check on the dnsmasq host, file `/var/lib/misc/dnsmasq.leases` for the active leases.
+Location of the file can vary base on your linux distro.

 #### DNS

+nslookup is utility that checks DNS mapping, part of `bind-utils` or `bind-tools`, again depending on the distro.

 * `nslookup google.com`
 * `nslookup gateway`